egrosdou01/blog.grosdouli.dev/blog/2026-02-19-sveltos-progressive-rollouts/sveltos-progressive-rollouts-pt1.md

 ## Conclusion

 [Sveltos progressive rollouts](https://projectsveltos.github.io/sveltos/main/deployment_order/progressive_rollout/) make complex, multi-cluster Day-1 and Day-2 updates **safe** and **simple**.
+For teams already using a GitOps Controller and looking to integrate progressive rollouts into their existing workflow, take a look at how [Sveltos orchestrates multi-cluster deployments alongside ArgoCD and Flux](../2025-07-24-demystifying-flux-operator-and-gitlab/sveltos-and-gitops-controllers-pt1.md).
 With just a manifest and a few labels, platform teams can confidently push changes across environments, catching issues early and staying in control every step of the way.
 In part 2, we will dive even deeper with advanced strategies and real-world integrations.
 Stay tuned! 🚀

 ## Resources